jasmineWahr/Sudoku/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-With this project, you can load in and play any sudoku game.
+With this project, you can load in and play any Sudoku game.
 Once the Sudoku is filled with all of the correct numbers, the game will prompt solved!
 This game was built using Java.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>